Vishal Singh (social worker): Early life

 Singh was born in 1980 in New Delhi.
 He worked at a parking lot in Hazratganj.
 He scavenged through trash cans for food.
 He opened a tea and snacks stall.

-In the winter of 2003, Singh's father was admitted to a private hospital in Gurugram, and the medical authorities asked for an over ₹50,000 deposit to continue his treatment.
+In the winter of 2003, Singh's father was admitted to a private hospital in Gurgaon, and the medical authorities asked for an over ₹50,000 deposit to continue his treatment.
 Singh decided to feed hungry relatives of patients.
-He sent out 100 food packets each to KGMU and Balrampur hospital.
+He sent out 100 food packets each to KGMU and Balrampur Hospital.
 In 2015, he entered the real estate business and launched a free food service.

 Career

 In 2007, Singh set up the Vijay Sri Foundation where patients at three hospitals are served a daily meal.
 The Foundation cooks and serves food, while the selection of the beneficiaries is done by the hospital.
-Every day, around 300 food coupons are issued to each hospital and the medical staff distributes them to those attendants who need them.
+Every day, around 300 food coupons are issued to each hospital, and the medical staff distributes them to those attendants who need them.
 People come in queues and submit coupons to get food.

 In 2020, Singh set up a free night shelter (raen basera) at The King George's Medical University (KGMU).
 The capacity of a homeless shelter is 400 people.

-Vishal Singh helped thousands of people during the second Covid wave with oxygen supply and free food services at the DRDO Covid hospital.
+Singh helped thousands of people during the second COVID-19 wave with oxygen supply and free food services at the DRDO Covid hospital.

 During the last phase of the pandemic, Singh and his 25 workers served 7.5 lakh food packets through the district administration.
 Appreciating the work, he was honored by Governor Anandiben Patel at Raj Bhavan.